 Whilst there is no big rush to move savings – now might be a good time for Ulster Bank Customers to start looking for alternative savings accounts.

-We have a page showing the Best Interest Rates in Ireland
+We have a page showing the Banks With the Best Interest Rates in Ireland

-Some of the highest interest rates are available from EU banks.
+Some of the highest interest rates are available from EU banks such as Raisin.

-If you do have some cash on deposit making very little interest – you might be thinking of investing some of it in stocks and shares.
-Before you do – take a look at our Comparison of Share Dealing Fees in Ireland – it could save you hundreds of Euro in charges.
+If you do have some cash in a deposit account making very little interest – you might be thinking of investing some of it in stocks and shares.
+Before you do – take a look at our page on Where to Buy Shares in Ireland – it could save you hundreds of Euro in charges.